Help End Period Poverty

 I know that, in this day and age, there are many opinions about the effects of social media on our society.
 I'm here to tell you a story.
 A story about the effect social media had on me and my journey to provide free period products in restrooms.

-My name is Jayma Erker.
-I'm currently trying out the college experience.
-I spent my first year of college exploring different fields of study.
-Why?
-Because instead of having a 14-day free trial, like most service providers, my university only has an "as long as you pay" trial.
-So, I pay.
-And I keep coming back.
-Whenever I have free time, I watch TV while scrolling through social media.
-It was during one of these sessions that a post popped up on my feed.
+My name is Jayma Erker, and I am currently a college student.
+Like many people, I watch TV and scroll social media whenever I have free time.
+It was during one of these sessions – pre-college – that a post popped up on my feed.
 It described how a person had gone into a bathroom and found a basket of free period products.
 I found the idea intriguing, did some research about it, and discovered the term "period poverty."
 That was when I tried to learn what it was all about and discovered my passion for this topic.

 I decided that I wanted to introduce a standard in Washington of menstrual products being treated like toilet paper.
 When you go into a restroom, you expect there to be toilet paper.
 The same expectation should be held for menstrual products.
 Through my continued research, I discovered there are many people in the U.S. who can't afford menstrual products, resulting in higher absences from school and work.
 Many menstruators are also left using tampons and pads for longer than recommended, causing serious medical conditions.
 They might even have to use rags or socks, which can result in urological infections.